ic-labs/django-icekit/docs/contributing/testing.md

 ### To create a data dump with migrations applied

+The slowest part of running tests from scratch is usually the "Rendering Model States..." stage of migrations.
+This can be speeded up by loading a pre- migrated database dump.
+ICEkit's `runtests.sh` automatically uses a file called `test_initial_data.sql`.

-To achieve permanent speedup, create a data dump called `test_initial_data.sql` with migrations applied.
-It will be restored to the test database in `runtests.sh`, bypassing all migrations.
+To create a data dump called `test_initial_data.sql` with migrations applied:

-1. Create a fresh database `test_foo`
+1. Drop/recreate your test database

+        dropdb FOO_test_develop
+        createdb FOO_test_develop

 2. Run migrations: